caltechlibrary/cl-js/README.md

 Authors and history
 ---------------------------

 The CL JavaScript object evolved out of our [feeds.library.caltech.edu](https://feeds.library.caltech.edu) aggregation project.
-As enhanced vanilla
+It's primary goal is to provide an easy to use vanilla JavaScript library for working with Caltech Library services and content.
+It was split from the feeds.library.caltech.edu repository into its own repository in the Summer of 2019.

-JavaScript functions were needed in other projects, some of which included content from feeds the CL object was extended.
-It was split into its own repository during the prototyping of [And/Or](https://github.com/caltechlibrary/andor) in Summer 2019.
++ R. S. Doiel, <rsdoiel@library.caltech.edu>

 Acknowledgments
 ---------------